mongodb/docs/source/reference/mongodump.rst

    To connect to a replica set, use the :option:`--host <mongodump --host>` argument with a setname, followed by a slash and a comma separated list of host and port names.
-The :option:`mongodump` utility will, given the seed of at least one connected set member, connect to primary node of that set. this option would resemble: ::
+The :program:`mongodump` utility will, given the seed of at least one connected set member, connect to primary node of that set. this option would resemble: ::